AjayKMehta/setup-machine/NeovimNotes.md

 1. Press `gn` if your cursor is on match to select it in visual mode.
 Then press `dgn`.
 2. Else, press `dgn` to delete matches!

+Similarly, you can use `cgn` to change search result text.

 ### Using Ex-Commands

 `:[range]s/{pattern}/{substitute}/{flags}`